AbramovaVi/landing--blue/README.md

 ## Landing page
-  Simple landing page.
+   Landing page with adaptive layout.
 You can look at it on https://abramovavi.github.io/landing--blue/